StatStud/techblog/content/posts/devops-for-the-desparate.md

 CM is the process of configuring those resources for a specific purpose in a predictable and repeatable manner.

 Vagrant and Ansible are two examples of IaC and CM, respectively.
 Please note that Vagrant itself is not a VM, but rather a framework for managing VMs--there's a difference.

+## Modifications to this chapter

+Because I'm using an Apple Silicon computer as my host machine, VirtualBox is not an option.
+Apple Silicon’s CPU is based off the ARM architecture, and VirtualBox only works on x86. :(

 # Chapter 2: Using Ansible to Manage Passwords, Users, and Groups
 # Chapter 3: Using Ansible to Configure SSH